 Asphalt shingles often come with a guarantee of 20 to 50 years so it’s usually worth the money to invest in a longer guarantee upfront, instead of having to buy a whole new roof right after a shorter warranty expires.

 Asphalt Shingle Styles Vary To

 Did you know that asphalt shingles fall into one of three categories?

 - Three-tab shingles- are the simplest style made.
-They are composed of overlapping strips or sheets of rectangular asphalt tiles.
+They are made by overlapping strips of rectangular asphalt tiles that have been cut.
 Although they are the least expensive, many consider these quality shingles on a budget.

 - Dimensional shingles are more expensive but a better choice once installed.
 They come in a variety of shapes and many color variations so they can be a great way to improve the look of your home.

 - Interlocking shingles are installed differently, in fact, they are installed one shingle at a time.
 However, when they “interlock” they can provide outstanding resistance to both high winds and other extreme weather events.